bennyz/notes/reading/rust.md

 let add_one_v4 = |x|               x + 1  ;
 ```

-However, if we sepcify the closure using v3/v4 we have to use it, otherwise the code will note compile:
+However, if we specify the closure using v3/v4 we have to use it, otherwise the code will note compile:
 ```rust
 let expensive_closure = |num| {
     println!("calculating slowly...");